saifulkhan/rampvis-ontology-management-ui/README.md

 # About

-RAMPVIS Ontology Management & Propagation UI: This is an Angular-based user interface for RAMPVIS operations, e.g., data and ontology management, propagation, etc. The key dependencies are,
+RAMPVIS Ontology Management & Propagation UI: This is an Angular-based user interface for RAMPVIS operations, e.g., data and ontology management, propagation, etc.

 ## Getting Started